bertil291utn/ruby-linters/README.md

 2. Clone [this repository :blue_book:](https://github.com/bertil291utn/ruby-linters.git)
 3. Run the main file
     - In a terminal window write `ruby `*`[your_file_path]`*`main.rb`
 4. Once you get the file to enter your CSS file path.
-By default, it is set style.css in the examples folder, whether add a file path always it returned a file
+By default, it is set `style.css` in the examples folder, it doesn't matter always it has been returned a file it's going to return value

 | Without path                                                 | With path                                                    |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |